studioemma/magento2-theme-optimus/README.md

 * have the desktop view display these blocks without any UI modification
 * Header has a new top row of USPs, derived from static block "store-usp"
 * Added a static block "product_info_stock" on the PDP next to the "Add to cart" action.
 You have to create this static block in the back-end.
-* Added a count toggle for the layered navigation.
-A specific numbers of filter options is shown; others are hidden in order to not have huge lists of options.
-You can change the number of filter options in responsive.js.
 * Added the language block to the footer on screens smaller than 768px
-* Added a visual checkbox (not a functional one) system for the layered nav.
-This can be activated through layout XML.
 * Added an SVG loading animation to the regular search in the header after submitting the search form
 * Added the Font Awesome library
 * The checkout success page now includes a static block with identifier "checkout-success".
 You have to create this static block.